Student Experiences

 The scope of both field placements and collaborative projects should be substantial enough to take several months to complete.
 For MPH students at CEPH-accredited institutions, it is possible that these activities could help fulfill their Applied Practice Experience requirement.
 Either type of experience might also fulfill an internship requirement per their institution’s guidelines.

-A $3,500 stipend is included upon acceptance into the program and will be paid in two installments of $1,750.
+A $3,500 stipend is included upon acceptance into the program and will be paid in a single lump-sum payment.

 Sample Projects